fortran-lang/fortran-lang.org/learn/intrinsics/EXECUTE_COMMAND_LINE.md

     the value 0.

   - __cmdmsg__
-    (Optional) a CHARACTER scalar of the default kind.
+    (Optional) a _character_ scalar of the default kind.
 It is an INTENT (INOUT) argument.If an error condition occurs, it is assigned a processor-dependent explanatory message.Otherwise, it is unchanged.